The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 Chapter 2: The K-1 Visa Process Step-by-Step

 The K-1 process is a marathon, not a sprint.
-Here are the main stages you will go through.
+Here are the main stages.
 For a more granular look, you can review our overview of the visa process for a Filipina bride.

-This is the official start.
-The US citizen (the petitioner) files Form I-129F, Petition for Alien Fiancé(e), with U.S. Citizenship and Immigration Services (USCIS).
+- Filing the I-129F Petition with USCIS: This is the official start.
+The US citizen (the petitioner) files Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 You must include extensive evidence that you have a bona fide (real) relationship and have met in person within the last two years.

-This is the most nerve-wracking part for your fiancée.
-She will need to complete a medical exam, gather her documents, and attend an interview with a consular officer at the U.S. Embassy in Manila.
-The officer’s goal is to confirm once more that your relationship is legitimate.
+- The Embassy Interview in Manila: This is the most nerve-wracking part for your fiancée.
+She will attend an interview with a consular officer whose goal is to confirm your relationship is legitimate.
 We have a complete guide to help her achieve K-1 visa success.

-Once the visa is approved and issued, your fiancée can travel to the US.
-You MUST get married within 90 days of her arrival.
-After the wedding, she must file Form I-485, Application to Register Permanent Residence or Adjust Status, to get her Green Card.
+- Arrival in the US & Adjustment of Status: After the wedding, she must file Form I-485 to get her Green Card.
 Our guide on adjusting status covers this final, crucial step.

 Chapter 3: Required Documents & Evidence